clairempr/clairempr.github.io/blog/input/pages/murder-of-andrew-jackson.md

 !["Contrabands"](https://clairempr.github.io/images/contrabands_cropped.jpg width="500" 'Culpeper, Va.
 "Contrabands"')

-One of these refugees was Andrew, a boy who worked for Lieutenant Steel, an ordnance officer on Howard's staff.
+One of these refugees was Andrew, a teenage boy who worked for Lieutenant William R. Steele, an ordnance officer on Howard's staff.
 Also referred to as Jackson, Andrew was most likely named after the former president.
-He waited on the officers at table and exercised Steel's horse, among other duties.
+He waited on the officers at table and exercised Steele's horse, among other duties.
 Howard described Andrew as "a mulatto of some eighteen years, of handsome figure, pleasant face and manners, and rather well dressed for the field.
 He appeared a little proud, especially when mounted on his employer's horse."

 On Monday, January 12th, while he and another boy were returning on horseback from Falmouth with a load of clean laundry, Andrew was accosted by a couple of men identified as stragglers from the Irish Brigade.
 One of the men demanded that Andrew get off the horse and let him ride, but the boy refused; he was taking clothes to General Howard.
 The man cursed Andrew, declared that he'd "fix" him, raised his gun, and shot the boy.
 Despite being badly wounded, Andrew managed to ride back to headquarters, and his friend even managed to retrieve the washing that he had dropped.